 To what degree is conditionality an accepted market feature on acquisitions?

-Conditionality is an accepted standard practice in Nigeria. indeed, the provisions of the ISA on take-over assumes that the offeror can impose terms which can subsequently be waived.
+Conditionality is an accepted standard practice in Nigeria.
+The provisions of the ISA on take-over assumes that the offeror can impose terms which can subsequently be waived.
 The conditions vary based on the commercial objectives of the parties.
 However, in practice, it is difficult for bidders to invoke a condition, other than a material regulatory condition, an acceptance condition or a condition which is required in order to implement the transaction.
 Private deals can be subject to whichever conditions are agreed between the parties, including a ﬁnancing condition.

 What steps can an acquirer of a target company take to secure deal exclusivity?